LittleSkinChina/manual/en/policies/tos.md

 ## TL;DR (Too Long; Didn’t Read)

 ::: warning
-This "short" version allows our users to quickly understand the content of our terms of service and does not have any actual effect.
+This "short" version allows our users to quickly understand the content of our terms of service.
+This version does not have any actual effect.
 Please refer to the "Detailed Terms" section for all contents.
 :::

 ### Don't do this